Azure-Readiness/HOL-IntroToCloudServices/HOL.md

 ﻿<a name="Title" />
-# Introduction to Windows Azure #
+# Introduction to Cloud Services #

 ---
 <a name="Overview" />
 ## Overview ##

-A service hosted in Windows Azure consists of one or more web roles and worker roles.
-A web role is an ASP.NET Web application accessible via an HTTP or HTTPS endpoint and is commonly the front-end for an application.
-Worker roles are background-processing applications and are typically found in the back-end.
-Windows Azure services may be comprised of one or both types of roles and can run multiple instances of each type.
-Role instances can be added or removed based on demand and allow applications to quickly and economically scale-up or down when the need arises.
+When you create an application and run it in Windows Azure, the code and configuration together are called a Windows Azure cloud service.
+By creating a cloud service, you can deploy a multi-tier application in Windows Azure, defining multiple roles to distribute processing and allow flexible scaling of your application.

+A cloud service consists of one or more web roles and/or worker roles, each with its own application files and configuration.
+Web roles provide a dedicated Internet Information Services (IIS) web server that can be used for hosting the web front-end of your cloud service.
+Application code hosted within worker roles can run tasks in the background that are asynchronous, long-running, or perpetual.

-Windows Azure storage services provide storage in the cloud, which includes Blob services for storing text and binary data, Table services for structured storage that can be queried, and Queue services for reliable and persistent messaging between services.
+Storage services provide storage in the cloud, which includes Blob services for storing text and binary data, Table services for structured storage that can be queried, and Queue services for reliable and persistent messaging between services.

-In this hands-on lab, you will explore the basic elements of a Windows Azure service by creating a simple GuestBook application that demonstrates many features of Windows Azure, including web and worker roles, blob storage, table storage, and queues.
+In this hands-on lab, you will explore the basic elements of a Windows Azure Cloud Service by creating a simple GuestBook application that demonstrates many features of web and worker roles, blob storage, table storage, and queues.

 In the GuestBook application, a web role provides the front-end that allows users to view the contents of the guest book and submit new entries.
 Each entry contains a name, a message, and an associated picture.
 The application also contains a worker role that can generate thumbnails for the images that users submit.